-In SFY 2014, to continue to build capacity in the implementation of a seamless, comprehensive and coordinated birth-5 system of services, the following improvement activities were specifically focused on Maryland's birth through five leaders.
+In SFY 2015, to continue to build capacity in the implementation of a seamless, comprehensive and coordinated birth-5 system of services, the following improvement activities were specifically focused on Maryland's birth to kindergarten leaders.

-- The MSDE, DSE/EIS held its annual Professional Learning Institute in October 2013 and engaged learners in four strands based on the action imperatives of the DSE/EIS Strategic Plan.
+- The MSDE, DSE/EIS held its annual Professional Learning Institute in October 2014 and engaged learners in four strands based on the action imperatives of the DSE/EIS Strategic Plan.
 A stakeholder survey was conducted to ensure that Early Childhood Strand participants would take away valuable, practical information to support narrowing the existing birth-five school readiness gap.
-Dr. Robin McWillliam presented at two sessions, High Quality Now for Success Tomorrow: A Focus on Evidence-Based Practices and A Routines-Based Approach for Developing Functional IFSP Outcomes and IEP Goals, providing Maryland's early intervention and early childhood education leaders with powerful evidence-based models and best practice strategies.
-The Johns Hopkins University, School of Education Coaching Project presented on Building Collaborative Partnership through Coaching and UDL Principles for Effective Implementation of Inclusive Practices.
-The participant evaluations for the early childhood sessions reflected high learner engagement and recommended additional follow-up on these topics. - The MSDE, DSE/EIS engaged in an in depth analysis of the calendar year 2012 data, in early 2014, to examine disparities in the representation of African American/Black families in the Maryland Infants and Toddlers Program compared to their prevalence in the population of Maryland, as well as facilitation of follow activities at the local level to increase the participation of under represented populations.
-More recent data have suggested that these strategies have helped decrease the disproportionate number of African American/Black families for which the local programs lose contact. - The MSDE, DSE/EIS has implemented the Making Access Happen initiative which was designed to increase the participation of three- to five-year-old children with disabilities in public and private community-based early care and education settings through the delivery of job embedded professional development.
+Dr. Robin McWillliam presented at three sessions, "Busting Down the Silos through an Interagency Strategic Partnership Model for Early Identification; Supporting Students with Challenging Behaviors in the Least Restrictive Environment (LRE) through a Kindergarten Bridge Experience; Scaling-Up Exemplary Practices to Create Systemic Change Models, providing Maryland's early intervention and early childhood education leaders with powerful evidence-based models and best practice strategies.
+Each of these sessions also included presentations from Local Infants and Toddlers Program leaders to highlight best practices currently implemented in Maryland. - The MSDE, DSE/EIS held the first Routines-Based Interview (RBI) Institute (note: the RBI is described in the SSIP section of the report) in the summer of 2015.
+The Institute was kicked off by Robin McWilliam and implemented a Training of Trainers protocol.
+During the training 24 providers from 7 local jurisdictions learned about the RBI and practiced the interview with families.
+Trainees from the Institute will return to their local programs and begin training other providers.
+Given that research demonstrates the benefits of providing routines-based intervention, the MSDE, DSE/EIS plans to continue the Institute each summer for the foreseeable future. - The MSDE, DSE/EIS has continued to implement the Making Access Happen initiative, designed to increase the participation of three- to five-year-old children with disabilities in public and private community-based early care and education settings through the delivery of job embedded professional development.
 At the heart of expanding access in the Making Access Happen program is the development of practitioners' skills in universal design for learning (UDL) and collaborative practices to narrow the school readiness gap for all children.
 The project uses a training-of-trainers reflective coaching model to build local program capacity through enhanced professional learning, including the use of video.
-With Birth Five early intervention/preschool special education taking the lead, local early care and education partners work in collaboration to build capacity through ongoing professional learning on evidence-based practices to expand access and promote positive school readiness outcomes for young children with disabilities.
+With Birth - Five early intervention/preschool special education taking the lead, local early care and education partners work in collaboration to build capacity through ongoing professional learning on evidence-based practices to expand access and promote positive school readiness outcomes for young children with disabilities.